Dikachitheman/Dockie/PROBLEM_MODELING.md

 These notes capture the product-modeling direction behind Dockie: who the real users are, what they are actually anxious about, and which agentic workflows matter most on the US-West Africa ro-ro corridor.

-This is the tracked, root-level version of the rough working notes in `notes/what_is_left.txt`.

 ## Who Actually Uses This Product

 ### The importer / freight forwarder